-If you have been named as an executor in a will, seek legal advice from a probate attorney before deciding not to file a will with the probate court.
+If a will names you as the executor, seek legal advice.
+A probate attorney can guide you in your decision not to file a will with the probate court.

 Don't Let Creditor Claims Prevent You From Filing a Will

 That is not the case.
 Relatives and friends have no legal obligation to pay the decedent's debts, communicate with their creditors, or open a probate proceeding.
-Rather than risk a potential penalty for failing to file the will, the simplest solution is to file the will with the probate court and then walk away without opening a probate case.
+Don't risk a potential penalty for failing to file the will.
+The simplest solution is to file the will with the probate court and then walk away without opening a probate case.

 Filing a Will Is Not the Same as Opening Probate

 People frequently don't bother to file a will if there is no apparent need to open probate.
-That may be the case if the person left nothing of the value or because all items of value were put into a trust, or transferred by a joint title or death deed.
+Some estates manage to avoid probate.
+That may be the case if the person left nothing of value.
+Probate may be unnecessary when all items of value are put into a revocable living trust.

 Remember, there is a difference between filing a will and opening probate.
 Even if probate seems unnecessary, the will must be filed.

-It's not unusual to discover property belonging to the deceased years after their death.
+Discovering property belonging to the deceased years after their death is not unusual.
 Some states, like Nevada, allow probate to be opened decades after a person has passed.
-Having a will on file would allow the newly discovered assets to be distributed.
+A will on file would allow for the distribution of newly discovered assets.

 Transferring Title of Property in Small Estates

 Most states have a streamlined process for transferring the title of a property in small estates.
-The process is generally referred to as “transfer by affidavit" and may be used to collect the personal property of the deceased.
-State law sets a maximum fair market value for a small estate that can be transferred in this manner.
+The process may be called "transfer by affidavit."
+An individual may collect the deceased's personal property.
+State law sets a maximum fair market value for a small estate that can transfer in this manner.

-Imagine if a friend passed away leaving you her prized classic car in her will.
-Your friend had few other assets besides her car, only clothes and some furniture.
-You can use the simplified probate process to transfer the title of the car to you.
-You will still need to produce the will to show your legal right to inherit the car.
+Imagine if a friend passed away, leaving you her prized classic car in her will.
+Your friend had few other assets besides her car.
+She just owned clothes and furniture.
+You can use the simplified probate process to transfer the car's title to you.
+You must still produce the will to show your legal right to inherit the car.

 Probate Isn't Always Necessary

-If there is a will, file it with the court for the reasons given above but realize that in some cases it won't be necessary to affect the transfer of property.
+If there is a will, file it with the court for the reasons given above.
+However, realize that it won't be necessary to affect the property transfer in some cases.
 Some properties transfer outside of the probate process.